SeVEnMY/sun-wave-music-player/README.md

 2. Open anyone of the project source `*.pde` file.
 3. Compile & Run
 4. Enjoy the music and expression interactions :)

+## Play with it!
+- On the login interfafce, the player will detect if there's any faces.
+- When entering the playing interface, smile to get suprise :)
+- Try to change your emotions
+- Try to open your mouth and simulate it to a circle :)